ulatekh/labstreaminglayer/Apps/LabRecorder/src/README.txt

   wants to record without including the device.

-* Advanced users might consider automating further steps in the recording process (for example starting the experiment script itself), which can be done by assinging scripted actions in the configuration file.
+* Advanced users might consider automating further steps in the recording process (for example starting the experiment script itself), which can be done by assigning scripted actions in the configuration file.
 The file sample_config.cfg contains pre-defined actions to remote-control the SNAP experimentation environment.
 In particular, when you click a block, the corresponding SNAP .cfg file will be loaded, and when you click start, the module will be started.